AndreasRamsli/TGF/README.md

 # TGF
-Terrestial Gammarays \n
-Script for plotting the distribution of TGF from the AGILE, FERMI and RHESSI spacecraft.
-Also including a search algorithm for finding a assosiation between TGF and lightning.
+Python script for plotting the distribution of TGF from the AGILE, FERMI and RHESSI spacecraft.
+Also including a search algorithm (PWF) for finding a assosiation between TGF and lightning.